-If you enter the donut hole but are unlikely to spend a total of $4,700 before the end of the year in order to receive catastrophic coverage, the cost-saving strategies below may help.
+If you enter the donut hole but are unlikely to spend a total of $4,850 out-of-pocket before the end of the year to receive catastrophic coverage, the cost-saving strategies below may help.
 In general, what you pay using these programs does not count toward your true-out-of-pocket (TrOOP) expenses.
 Learn more about what does and does not count toward your TrOOP.

 Free One-on-One Counseling